dianichj/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.md

 > The image now displays in Galaxy as a grayscale image.
 The lowest intensity values are shown as black and the highest intensity values as white.
 But what range of intensity values do those correspond to?
 >
 > > <solution-title></solution-title>
-> > The original image is 16-bit and the intensity values of the image (33069 to 36863) only span about 6% of the range that can be represented using 16 bits (0 to 65535, where 0 corresponds to black and 65535 corresponds to white).
-Galaxy's built-in preview automatically rescales the *displayed* contrast so the image looks visible on screen, but the underlying pixel values in the dataset itself are unchanged and still concentrated in this narrow range.
-Tools and viewers that don't apply this automatic rescaling (as well as any downstream analysis) will still need the intensity histogram to be normalized explicitly.
+> > The original image is 16-bit and the intensity values of the image (33069 to 36863, where 33069 corresponds to black and 36863 corresponds to white) only span about 6% of the range that can be represented using 16 bits (0 to 65535).
+For direct visual inspection of the image, Galaxy automatically performs a _windowing operation_ on the intensity values of the image, so that intensity values that are not present in the image do not get encoded in the color values.
+This strongly enhances visual recognisability of the image (compared to encoding 0 as black and 65535 as white without using windowing for the intensity values).
+Other visualization tools might not apply windowing automatically and will require explicit normalization of the image intensity histogram.
 > {: .solution }
 {: .question}